You can’t get many pimples on a pound of pickled pork

 Bob Copper, 1992, Sussex, England

-I've been sent out by the missis just to do a bit of shopping
+I've been sent out by the missus just to do a bit of shopping

-In every blessed shop for pickled pork have I been popping
+In every blessed public house for pickled pork have I been popping

-I've been in Dansy's hat-shop, but the wife don't want a bonnet
+I've been in Dunns the hat-shop, not to buy myself a bonnet

 Whether it comes from China, Japan or Carolina